elerch/blog/content/posts/2021-01-18/zig-first-thoughts.md

 metaprogramming.
 My recent example here is using enum values as switches to a command line program.
 Anything metaprogramming becomes comptime.
 First, you'll get an error you probably don't understand.
-The solution is to use an inline for, which you'll eventually figure out, but understanding what the compiler may be beyond some new programmers.
+The solution is to use an inline for, which you'll eventually figure out, but understanding the compiler behavior may be beyond some new programmers.
 This is complicated by the fact that throwing in some "printf debugging" won't do you any good because that, of course, is runtime, so you need to use `@compileLog` statements instead, which can look **really** weird when doing a `zig build` command.